-The Photonics and Semiconductor Nanophysics group at the Eindhoven University of Technology (The Netherlands, http://www.tue.nl/psn) has an open PhD student position on nanophotonic lab-on-fiber sensing.
+The Semiconductor Nanophotonics lab at the Eindhoven University of Technology (The Netherlands) has an open PhD student position on nanophotonic lab-on-fiber sensing.

 Background: Lab-on-fiber sensing

-The selected candidate will perform applied research in nanophotonics and optical sensing.
-He/she will conceive, realize and characterize nanophotonic structures on fiber tips, and assess their application in concrete cases.
-We particularly aim at exploring and optimizing the coupling between the optical modes of the fiber and tightly confined fields in a photonic crystal membrane, investigating a novel generation of fiber-coupled optomechanical sensors, and demonstrate the sensing of antibodies.
+The selected candidate will perform applied research in integrated photonics and optical sensing.
+He/she will conceive, realize and characterize nanophotonic devices and circuits on fiber tips, and test their application in different sensing problems, including sensing of molecular biomarkers.

-The project, supervised by Prof. A. Fiore and co-supervised by Dr. P. Zijlstra, includes both fundamental aspects of nanophotonics and close collaboration with companies on practical application cases.
+The project will be supervised by Prof. A. Fiore and co-supervised by Dr. P. Zijlstra at TU/e.
+A close collaboration is foreseen with the partners of a Dutch-Taiwanese consortium, including research visits to Taiwan.
 The PhD student will be integrated in a young, dynamic and highly collaborative team active in this area.

 Candidates are urged to apply as soon as possible, as selection will start immediately.

 We will screen your application as soon as possible and the vacancy will remain open until the position is filled.